timdorr/tesla-api/docs/vehicle/optioncodes.md

 [_pull request_](https://github.com/timdorr/tesla-api/pulls)_.
 It is much
 appreciated!_

+**As of August 2019, Option Codes cannot be relied on.** Vehicles now return a generic set of codes related to a Model 3.

 | Code | Title | Description |
 | :--- | :--- | :--- |
 | MDLS | Model S | This vehicle is a Model S |